• Skip to main content

 • Chocolate chips - Choose any brand of dairy-free chocolate chips you can find.
 Dark chocolate chips work great in this recipe too!

-1. Prep a sheet pan by lining it with parchment paper.
+Step 1: Prep a sheet pan by lining it with parchment paper.

-3. Add the powdered sugar one cup at a time and mix until well combined.
+Step 3: Add the powdered sugar one cup at a time and mix until well combined.
 Scrape the sides of the bowl and mix again.

-4. Use your hands to quickly roll the dough into balls, about 1 tablespoon worth.
+Step 4: Use your hands to quickly roll the dough into balls, about 1 tablespoon worth.
 Place on the parchment paper lined sheet pan and place in the freezer for 20-30 minutes.
 If you can't fit it in the freezer, the fridge works as well.

-5. Meanwhile, combine the chocolate chip and coconut oil in a bowl.
+Step 5: Meanwhile, combine the chocolate chip and coconut oil in a bowl.
 Microwave for 30 minutes and stir.
 Place back in the microwave and repeat until melted and creamy.
+Do not overcook the chocolate!

-Stick a toothpick in each ball of peanut butter.
+Step 6: Stick a toothpick in each ball of peanut butter.
 Dip in the melted chocolate leaving a small circle around the top of the peanut butter ball that doesn't have chocolate.
+Tap the toothpick on the side of the bowl to shake off the excess rich chocolate coating.

+Step 7: Place on a parchment lined baking sheet to set.
 Repeat until all the balls have been dipped.
-Place in the freezer for 10-15 minutes. to set.
+Place the finished vegan buckeyes in the freezer for 10-15 minutes. to set.

 Remove the toothpick.
 Either use a little leftover peanut butter dough to cover the hole or use a wet finger to smooth it over.
+Plate and enjoy!

 Expert Tips

-• Dip the dough balls in batches while the rest are in the freezer or fridge.
+• Important: Dip the dough balls in batches while the rest are in the freezer or fridge.
 If they get too soft at room temperature then the toothpick won't stay in and the peanut butter balls could fall into the chocolate.

 • To remove the extra chocolate, GENTLY tap the toothpick with the buckeye on it against the side of the bowl.
 The key is to work quickly so no need to try to get all the extra chocolate off.